The structure of the breast

 Men have some milk ducts, but they remain undeveloped.
 Lobules are most often absent.

-Learn about breast cancer in men.
+Learn about male breast cancer.